mike9251/simswap-inference-pytorch/README.md

   - *face_alignment_type* - affects reference face key points coordinates. **Possible values are "ffhq" and "none".
 Try both of them to see which one works better for your data.**
   - *erode_mask_value* - a non-zero value.
 It's used for the post-processing mask size attenuation.
 You might want to play with this parameter.
   - *smooth_mask_value* - an odd non-zero value.
 It's used for smoothing edges of the post-processing mask.
 Usually is set to *erode_mask_value* + 1.
+  - *sigma_scale_value* - controls the amount of blur added to the post-processing mask.
+Valid values are in range [0.01...1.0].
+Tune it if yuo see artifacts around swapped faces (some rectangles).
   - *face_detector_threshold* - values in range [0.0...1.0].
 Higher value reduces probability of FP detections but increases the probability of FN.
   - *specific_latent_match_threshold* - values in range [0.0...inf].
 Usually takes small values around 0.05.
   - *enhance_output* - whether to apply GFPGAN model or not as a post-processing step.